 - The final restoration is then bonded and cemented directly to your tooth.

 You can expect your single-visit restoration to look just like a natural tooth.
 CEREC® technology is fast and convenient without compromising strength or beauty.
 Every restoration is made to capture the nuances of a natural tooth, from its shape to its shade.
 Your dentist will take the utmost care in creating a crown that blends in seamlessly with surrounding teeth.
 The only person who may recognize that you have a porcelain restoration is your dentist!

-How Long Can a CEREC® Crown Last?
+How Long Can A CEREC® Crown Last?

 A single-visit crown is made to fit extraordinarily well and to last for many years.
 People have had CEREC crowns that have lasted well over a decade.
 The average is 10 to 15 years, but with good care, it’s possible to enjoy prolonged protection from your well-made ceramic crown.

-How Do I Care for a Single-Visit CEREC® Restoration?
+How Do I Care For A Single-Visit CEREC® Restoration?

-One of the primary factors that will influence the long lifespan of your CEREC restoration is your oral care.
+One of the primary factors that will influence the long lifespan of your CEREC porcelain restoration is your oral care.
 Tips for taking the best care of your new restoration include:

 - Brush and floss your teeth every day.
 Your new ceramic crown is impervious to decay.
 It won’t ever get a cavity.
 Still, you must maintain excellent brushing and flossing habits to keep the gum tissue around your crown as healthy as possible.
 Plaque and bacteria can still accumulate around any tooth, even one that has a crown.
 The acid from the bacteria can degrade gum tissue and allow debris to get under the crown.

 - Refrain from eating very hard or sticky foods.
 When we say hard foods, we mean things like ice or very hard nuts or kernels.
 Chewing on hard foods can loosen the crown over time.
 Sticky foods like caramel can pull and tug on any crown, wearing down its tensile strength more quickly.